paypal/yurita/docs/data-structures.md

 To allow model execution to be scalable and robust, the framework internally uses streaming oriented data structures

 # Data containers
-Data structures for holding historical windows data

-Containers API expose efficient statistics (e.g. average, stdev)

-Containers internally cache calculations to avoid re-computation and boost performance
+Data structures are used for holding historical windows data.
+The containers API exposes efficient statistics (e.g. average, stdev) and internally cache calculations to avoid re-computation and boost performance

-# Container types
+**Container types**

 Uniform Sampling (default) – stores only a uniform sample of the data points in a window, uses Reservoir Sampling algorithm

 Sorted Uniform Sampling – same as Uniform Sampling but points are also ordered, supports more advanced statistics like median and percentiles approximation
 *currently supports only  long values